aimteaj/aimteaj.github.io/_pages/about.md

 - Distributed and Edge AI Systems
 - Quantum AI

-I am always interested in collaborating on research that advances secure and scalable AI systems.
+I am always interested in collaborating on research.

-Write your biography here.
-Link to your favorite [subreddit](https://www.reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.